 In the latest in our series of studies of key designs created at 430 King’s Road in the 70s, THE LOOK investigates Prick Up Your Ears, one of the last provocative acts from Malcolm McLaren and Vivienne Westwood’s store in its incarnation as Seditionaries.

 The outrageous graphic has until now been chronologically filed alongside the likes of Destroy and God Save The Queen, which were produced at the peak of punk media frenzy in the spring and summer of 1977.
-In fact, Prick Up Your Ears did not appear until the dog days of Seditionaries, after the publication of John Lahr’s masterly Joe Orton biography of the same name in October 1978.
+In fact, Prick Up Your Ears did not appear until the dog days of Seditionaries, in the spring of 1979 after the publication of John Lahr’s masterly Joe Orton biography of the same name and the release of dystopian gang movie The Warriors.

 //First edition paperback cover 1978/Halliwell’s Loot poster 1966//